ItzSelenux/papirus-folders-gui/README.md

 # papirus-folders-gui
 papirus-folders-gui is a graphical user interface for papirus-folders, this program change the folders color of Papirus

-Note: This project doesn't provide any folder icons
+Notes: This project doesn't provide any folder icons

+for this program to work it is necessary that you have installed papirus-folders-gui on your PC

+for this program to work it is necessary that you have installed zensu on your PC

 ## Table of contents